xackery/farandole/english.md

+- [ ] Skill: Battering Ram - Rush and deals -> Rush and deal
 - [ ] Skill: Hymn of mending - title -> "Hymn of Mending", with capital M.
 - [ ] Skill: Hymn of mending - Cures and immunes to -> `Cures and makes target immune to`
 - [ ] Skill: Hymn of mending - Can be used to wound undeads -> `Can be used to wound undead`